 The History of Paris Fashion Week

-Paris Fashion Week began in 1973 and became the scene of the famous 'Fashion Face-off' between French and American designers.
+Paris Fashion Week began in 1973 and did so in some serious style.
+It was the scene of the famous 'Fashion Face-off' between French and American designers.

-The show was a fundraiser for the Palace of Versaille's restoration project.
+The show acted as a fundraiser for the Palace of Versaille's restoration project.
 Designers included: Givenchy, Oscar De La Renta, Anna Klein, Yves Saint Laurent and more!

 What Can You Expect at Paris Fashion Week?

 Paris and Milan share the accolade of unpredictably spectacular fashion shows.
-You can check out Milan's here: What Happens At Milan Fashion Week?
+You can check out Milan's iconic moments here: What Happens At Milan Fashion Week?

 It was difficult narrowing down a top 5 but we tried our best!
 Take a look at iconic moments at Paris Fashion Week!